anatoliykmetyuk/anatoliykmetyuk.github.io_/src/posts/2016-03-29-compiling-caffe.md

 ---
-template: post
-filters: [post]
-variables:
 title: Compiling Caffe under Mac OS X with Anaconda dependencies
 description: A guide on how to get the Caffe framwork compiled.
 keywords: [caffe,machine learning]
 ---
 In this post, I will describe how to install the [Caffe](http://caffe.berkeleyvision.org/) neural network framework on Mac OS X as a Python library.
 Caffe is a work in progress, so its installation is not that trivial.